 Pilots should be aware that while the MEF is based on the best information available to the Specialist, the figures are not verified by field surveys.
-Also, users should consult the Aeronautical Chart Bulletin in the Chart Supplement or Aeronautical Information Services website to ensure that your chart has the latest MEF data available.
+Also, users should consult the Aeronautical Information Services website to ensure that your chart has the latest MEF data available.